 Signs, rocks, tear gas, fireworks, broken glass, blood: The streets of Charlotte, N.C., have borne witness to days of unrest after a fatal police shooting on Tuesday.

 Two nights of protests have included peaceful calls for unity as well as violence and destruction.
-On Wednesday night, a civilian was shot at a protest and now, city officials say, is on life support.
+On Wednesday night, a civilian was shot at a protest; he died on Thursday, police say.

 The unrest began after a Charlotte police officer shot and killed Keith Lamont Scott, under disputed circumstances.
 Both Scott and the officer who shot him are black.
 Police say Scott was armed and refused to drop his gun; his family and neighbors say he was holding a book.